clas12brescia/LTCCefficiency/README.md

 ### Tests on variables status and chi2pid

-To verify the effect of the cuts on parameters reported in the section [How does the macro work?](#how-does-the-macro-work), the makeHistos macro produce also histograms of the variables P, ThetaV and PhiV, before and after the selection with the number of photoelectron varying the status and the chi2pid values.
+To verify the effect of the cuts on parameters reported in the section [How does the macro work?](#how-does-the-macro-work), the makeHistos macro produce also histograms of the variables P, ThetaV and PhiV, before and after the selection with the number of photoelectron varying the *status* and the *chi2pid* values.

 These plots are saved in a separated pdf file named `tests.pdf`.

 ## Notes

 All the figures were obtained using this macro on a file list of 121 hipo files (about 85 millions events).
-The hipo files used are from the spring 2019 runs, skim 13.
+The hipo files used are from the spring 2019 runs, skim13 wagon (["Missing Neutron Wagon"](https://github.com/JeffersonLab/grapes/blob/master/src/main/java/org/jlab/jnp/grapes/services/MissingNeutronWagon.java)).
 These file can be found in `ifarm`:

 /volatile/clas12/rg-a/production/recon/spring2019/torus-1/pass1/v0/dst/train/skim13/

 The complete list of this paths for all the file used in these macros can be found in the dat file `input_skim13_spring2019.dat`.
-A list of 1038 raw files (i.e. not filtered by the conditions of skim 13) can be found in `input_spring2019_first5run.dat` to test differences from skim 13 files.